-Proposal Vote Required for Approval of Each Item Abstentions Broker Non-Votes Ι Election of Directors Each director shall be elected by a majority of the votes of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the election of directors.
-Counted as "against" No effect on this proposal.
+Proposal Vote Required for Approval of Each Item Abstentions Broker Non-Votes I Election of Directors J J "against" No effect on this proposal.
 II Ratification of Appointment of Auditors The affirmative vote of a majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote on Proposal II is required to approve this proposal.
-Counted as "against" Not applicable since brokers have discretionary authority to vote on this proposal.
+Not applicable since brokers have discretionary authority to vote on this proposal.